mnickle55/spotify-api-project1/README.md

 # Spotify API Project

-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).

-These examples cover:

-* Authorization Code flow
-* Client Credentials flow
-* Implicit Grant flow
+This project was forked from [this Spotify Web API Example](https://github.com/spotify/web-api-examples).

 ## Installation

-These examples run on Node.js.
+This application runs on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.

-Once installed, clone the repository and install its dependencies running:
+Once installed, clone the repository, navigate to the /src folder, and install its dependencies running:

     $ npm install